RomainVernoux/ddd-examples/java11-springboot-hibernate/README.md

 - The `get` prefix is reserved for getters, business methods don't use them (e.g., `Journey.length()`)
 - Equality on value objects is implemented with field-by-field comparison (we use reflection in `ValueObject.java`)
 - Equality on entities is implemented by comparing ids (in the parent class `Entity.java`)
-- The use of Hibernate requires some infrastructure-related annotations and no-args constructors in the domain layer.
+- The use of JPA and Hibernate requires some infrastructure-related annotations and no-args constructors in the domain and application layers.
 This is not ideal but still better than having a separate persistence model in the infrastructure layer and having to map between domain model and persistence model!
 For DDD purist, look into Hibernate's XML or programmatic configuration.
 - We used inside-out TDD: starting with unit tests on aggregates, then moving to application service unit tests with doubles for infrastructure services.
 - We chose not to unit test controllers or repository, since they mostly pass-through to framework code